jancespivo/django-undodelete/README.md

 - Divide and rule
 - first step is softdelete - fast, easy undoable action, side effects are acceptable in short time.
-- second step is partitioning data, softdeleted data are optionally moved and then hard-deleted from original table.
+- second step is partitioning data, softdeleted data are optionally archived and then hard-deleted from original table.
 It can be implemented as background task.